-Each year, on the first Sunday after New Year’s Day, volunteers from the Squamish area conduct the Annual Brackendale Winter Eagle Count.
+Each year, on the first Sunday after New Year’s Day, volunteers from the Squamish area conduct the annual Brackendale Winter Eagle Count.
 The volunteers cover 20 separate areas by foot, snowshoe, ski and raft, over a 40-mile area from the Elaho to downtown Squamish, and from Paradise Valley to the Stawamus River.
+Pre-registration is required and volunteers must sign a waiver.
+(For those under 19, a parent or guardian must provide consent.)
+Contact the Eagle Count Coordinator to get involved.

 According to a Squamish Chief article of December 16, 1997, “In 1986, a group of people from the Lower Mainland gathered in the parking lot of a Squamish supermarket in the pouring rain to coordinate the first province-wide Bald Eagle count in conjunction with the World Wildlife Fund.
 The purpose of the count was to determine the BC eagle population and identify significant wintering habitat locations.
 Brackendale Art Gallery owner Thor Froslev invited the crazy birders into the gallery to get out of the rain and has been host of the annual eagle count ever since.”
 The count was later continued on an annual basis, supported by the BC Wildlife Service, the Brackendale Art Gallery and the Squamish Estuary Conservation Society (now known as the Squamish Environment Society, SES).
 (Link to report for the 1987 BC Count.)